-Because their similarity doesn’t just end with the way they sound, the disciplines of ‘astronomy’ and ‘astrology’ often confuse many people!
-Indeed it is pertinent to mention that they both share a deep connection with the celestial heavens, and that both studies continue to increase in popularity with each passing year.
-For instance, astrology sites perform millions of readings every year, while popular astronomy site Space.com attracts millions of unique visitors each and every month, and that number is likely to only grow in the future.
+The disciplines of ‘astronomy’ and ‘astrology’ often confuse many people.
+And it’s not just because they sound so similar.
+They both share a common origin and a deep connection with the celestial heavens, for instance.
+Furthermore, both studies continue to increase in popularity with each passing year.
+Astrology sites, for instance, perform millions of readings every year.
+Meanwhile, popular astronomy sites like Space.com attracts millions of unique visitors each and every month.

 “Astronomers examine the positions, motions, and properties of celestial objects.
 Astrology attempts to study how those positions, motions, and properties affect people and events on Earth.” (skyandtelescope.com).

-Astronomy makes no attempt to link human behavior and terrestrial events with what is taking place beyond the earth’s atmosphere.
-Instead, scientists believe that human behavior is better understood through the study of psychology, sociology, and medicine; while human events are more directly influenced by meteorology, geology, or oceanography.
-Finally, astronomy rigorously attempts to measure and verify its findings, and over the years has devised many instruments to aid in this pursuit, including optical telescopes, radio telescopes, and diffraction gratings.
+Astronomy makes no attempt to link human behavior and terrestrial events with what is taking place beyond the Earth’s atmosphere.
+Instead, scientists believe that the study of psychology, sociology, and medicine provide a better understanding of human behavior.
+Similarly, they believe meteorology, geology, and oceanography more directly influence human events.
+Finally, astronomy rigorously attempts to measure and verify its findings.
+Over the years, it has subsequently devised many instruments to aid in this pursuit.
+Including optical telescopes, radio telescopes, and diffraction gratings.

-Although astronomy is a science, and astrology is considered an ancient belief system, they both share historical roots and it wasn’t until the 17th century that a definitive split took place between these studies.
-This is best understood in a historical context, as religion has exerted a powerful influence over the way science was allowed to develop throughout the history of mankind.
-Nevertheless, both practices share common roots and for millenia one of the main driving forces for improvements in astronomy was the desire of astrologers to produce more accurate future predictions.
+Astronomy is a science.
+Astrology, on the other hand, is an ancient belief system.
+However, they both share historical roots and it wasn’t until the 17th century and the Scientific Revolution that a definitive split took place between these studies.
+Before then, religious doctrine determined the development of science.
+As mentioned, both astrology and astronomy share common roots.
+And for millennia one of the main driving forces for improvements in astronomy was the desire of astrologers to produce more accurate future predictions.

 In the East, India and China developed intricate systems for using the position of the planets and stars to foretell the future.
-In the West, astrology originated in Mesopotamia around 1950 BCE with its influence then spreading westwards to Ancient Greece following the conquest of Asia during the reign of Alexander the Great (336–323 BCE), before the practice traveled on towards Rome, the rest of Europe, and the Middle East.
+In the West, astrology originated in Mesopotamia around 1950 BCE.
+Its influence then spread westwards to Ancient Greece following the conquest of Asia during the reign of Alexander the Great (336–323 BCE).
+Finally, the practice traveled on towards Rome, the rest of Europe, and the Middle East.

-In Mesopotamia , the ancient Babylonians were famed for their knowledge of the heavens, although back then astrologers were not assigned separate roles for predicting celestial phenomena (astronomy), or interpreting their divine meaning (astrology); both functions were performed by astronomer-priests.
-By observing and interpreting the movements of their gods represented by the Sun (Shamash), Moon (Sin), and the five planets of Jupiter (Marduk), Venus (Ishtar), Saturn (Ninurta), Mercury (Nabu), and Mars (Nergal), a Babylonian priest could apparently divine what the gods were planning.
+In Mesopotamia , the ancient Babylonians were famed for their knowledge of the heavens.
+Although, back then astrologers were not assigned separate roles for predicting celestial phenomena (astronomy), or interpreting their divine meaning (astrology).
+Instead, astronomer-priests performed both functions.
+A Babylonian priest could apparently divine what the gods were planning by observing and interpreting the movements of their gods represented by the various celestial bodies.
+This includes the Sun (Shamash), Moon (Sin), and the five planets of Jupiter (Marduk), Venus (Ishtar), Saturn (Ninurta), Mercury (Nabu), and Mars (Nergal).

-From 600 to 130 BCE, the Greeks transformed astronomy from a religious observational study into a theoretical science whose prime concern was discovering the structure of the universe.
-Nevertheless, astrology continued to enjoy popular support and was commonly practised throughout history, with its acceptance or rejection fluctuating with the fashion and taste of royal courts and other powerful figures of the era.
-By the 17th century and the ‘Age of Reason’, however, astrology fell out of favor with the intellectual elite who increasingly viewed the practice as superstition, and lacking any evidential support.
+From 600 to 130 BCE, the Greeks changed astronomy from a religious observational study into a theoretical science whose prime concern was discovering the structure of the universe.
+Nevertheless, astrology continued to enjoy popular support and was commonly practiced throughout history.
+Its acceptance or rejection, however, fluctuated with the fashion and taste of royal courts and other powerful figures of the era.
+By the 17th century and the ‘Age of Reason’, astrology had fallen out of favor with the intellectual elite.
+These scholars, academics and scientists increasingly viewed the practice as being superstition, and lacking any evidential support.